-Contractor shall be responsible for the preparation and printing of all necessary schedules, passes, tickets, and transfers to be used in the fixed-route service.
+Contractor shall be ultimately responsible for the preparation and printing of all necessary brochures, passes, tickets, and transfers to be used in the paratransit service.

 8.3 Distribution

 Contractor shall distribute and disseminate such materials in accordance with the provisions of this agreement and any directions supplemental thereto provided by ICTC.